KushajveerSingh/personal-website/docs/internal/projects.md

 In youtube video dark reader project, add an option to blur/black a section of the video.
 Sometimes you are watching a video with chat in one corner that you want to hide, to avoid spoilers.

 Biochemistry, bioinformatics, gene related fields.
 All conferences, software

+Build a UI for all the steps of the compiler architecture